Disable Microsoft Edge VPN

 - Close Settings and restart Edge to ensure the change sticks

-If you’re on a newer Android or iOS version of Edge
+If you’re on a newer Android or iOS version of Edge Is windscribe free vpn safe, is it secure, and how does it stack up against paid VPNs in 2025

 - Open Edge, go to Settings